yatotaus/globant-bootcamps-UI/README.md

 _Now let's get down to business_

-# Week 1: HTML, CSS and JavaScript
+# Week 0: HTML, CSS and JavaScript

-## Day 0: _At the beginning t wast all HTML & CSS_
+## Day 0: _At the beginning it wasn't all HTML & CSS_

 So, what's _day 0_?